 We will report our progress regularly to national and regional stakeholders: the Scottish Government, Scottish Funding Council and Community Planning Partners.
-All monitoring and evaluation reports will also be made available through the Glasgow Colleges' Regional Board website.
+All monitoring and evaluation reports will also be made available on the Glasgow Colleges' Regional Board website3.

-www.gcrb.ac.uk
+3www.gcrb.ac.uk